there4/markdown-resume/README.md

     php ./build/build.php --source sample.md
     php ./build/build.php --source sample.md --pdf

+## Options

+If you want to edit your markdown resume in your editor while watching it update in your browser, run this command:

+    watch php ./build/build.php -s sample.md -r

+This makes the build script run periodically, and html document will refresh every two seconds.
+Open the `./ouput/sample.html` file in your browser, and then just save your markdown document when you want to see a fresh preview.

 ## Development

 Markdown is limited to basic html markup.
 Follow the `resume/sample.md` file